David Elazar: The war

-At 2:00 p.m. on Yom Kippur, the armies of Egypt and Syria launched a coordinated attack against Israel.
+At 2:00 p.m. in 6 October, during Yom Kippur, the armies of Egypt and Syria launched a coordinated attack against Israel.
 In many ways, this came as a surprise to the IDF and its command.

 After a series of fierce battles to block the invading armies, a failed counter-offensive in the Sinai, and heavy losses to Israel's airforce and ground troops alike, the incursion was finally halted.
 On 11 October, fighting in the north was pushed back across the Syrian frontier, and on 16 October, Israeli troops crossed the Suez Canal under the command of General Ariel Sharon.

 In the early days of the fighting, Elazar was one of very few Israeli commanders who managed to keep his cool and even maintain an optimistic view of where events were heading.
 This was in especially sharp contrast with the political leadership, most notably Moshe Dayan, who spoke of the "destruction of the Third Jewish Commonwealth."
 At the same time, the war highlighted sharp personal differences among the top military brass, particularly along the Southern Front—some of these differences have yet [when?] to be resolved.
 At one point in the fighting, Elazar was forced to replace the Chief of the Southern Command, Major General Shmuel Gonen (known as "Gorodish") with the former Chief of General Staff Haim Bar-Lev.
 He also enlisted the help of generals Rehavam Zeevi and Aharon Yariv, both of whom had recently retired from the IDF, as his special advisers.

 By the end of the war, the IDF had penetrated deep into Syrian territory.
 Mount Hermon, which had been taken from Israel at the start of the war, returned to Israeli control.
 On the Southern Front, the Egyptian Third Army was surrounded in the Sinai, and Israeli troops had occupied the southern sector of the west bank of the Suez Canal fighting with the unconventional tactics of General Ariel Sharon.
 Nevertheless, despite these military achievements, Israel paid dearly in casualties.
 The Egyptians still held some territory east of the canal, and none of the major cities were captured.
 Although Suez did come under siege, the Battle of Suez was ultimately an Israeli failure, costing 80 IDF troops killed, 120 wounded and 40 tanks destroyed.